mlazarev/MoogOne/README.md

 * Able to randomize values (Double, Integer, and possible Strings)

 #### Synth
-* Randomized Oscillator Parameters (Wave Type, Angle, Octave, Pulse Width and Balance)
+* Randomizing Oscillator Parameters: Octave, Wave Type, Wave Angle, Pulse Width and Pulse Balance
+  * Not touching Frequency, Beat Freq or Hard Sync settings
 * Randomized Mixing Module Sources (Oscillators 1-3, RingMod and Noise)
+  * Noise gain is cut by 50% to reduce intensity
+* Randomized Filter Routing
-* Randomized Filter routing with at least one Filter being selected
+  * Insuring that at least one filter is selected for each source